openwdl/wdl/versions/1.1/SPEC.md

 #### Member Access

-The syntax `x.y` refers to member access. `x` must be a call in a workflow, or a struct or object value.
+The syntax `x.y` refers to member access. `x` must be a call in a workflow, or a `Struct` (or `Object`) value.
 A call can be thought of as a struct where the members are the outputs of the called task.

 ```wdl
 # task foo has an output y